Students must know how to ask questions, seek

 An introduction to the national economy, this course covers such core concepts as gross domestic product, economic growth, unemployment, inflation and trade.
 Students explore economic models characterizing GDP growth, fiscal policy and monetary policy.
 In considering the U.S. economy, we focus on income distribution, public goods and externalities, government regulation, and international trade and trade policy.
 The course culminates with students presenting an oral and written summary and forecast of the U.S. economy including recommendations for discretionary policies.

 Honors Economics will provide students a more in-depth approach to the study of economics.
-With an extra meeting each week, students will explore supplementary units to the traditional micro and macro courses.
+Students will explore supplementary units to the traditional micro and macro courses.
 Additionally, each student will independently research a specific topic of interest with the goal of creating a project by the end of the course.
 This project could be in an area such as environmental economics, international trade, labor economics, or economic history, to name a few.
-Some topics may also help those who are interested in independently preparing for the AP Micro and Macro exams.
+Some topics may also help those who are interested in independently preparing for the AP Micro and Macro Examinations.
 Overall, the course seeks to provide a more intensive study for those students who are passionate about economics.

 How do we become who we are?
 This course helps students explore the relationship between biology and experiences and how each combine to shape the personality.
 Students also explore the differences between humans, apes and other animals.
 Students are introduced to the history and current scientific study of human thought and behavior by exploring the foundations of our brain function and the psychological theories of experience.
 Class discussion considers how we learn, what makes us responsible, why we behave differently in groups, what the interplay is between our emotions and our actions, and what happens when we become stressed, injured or ill.
 Students are asked to develop their critical thinking skills on these topics through readings, discussions, group work and independent writing assignments.